mbarzda/solid-i18next/README.md

 **i18next** has [many modules](https://www.i18next.com/overview/plugins-and-utils).
 They can be loaded with `use` method.
 There is need to have an `i18next` instance.

-There is possible to use default `i18next` instance or create separate one.
+There is possible to use default `i18next` instance or create a separate one.

 `<TransProvider />` initializes **i18next** (`i18next.init()`) under the hood, so you need to create an instance before the component initializes.